 - Visit Park Reservations and click Select Ticket.

 - Select the number of days you wish to visit the parks (in this case, one).

-- Choose the number of tickets you need for all guests in your party, ages 3 and up.
+- Choose the number of tickets you need for all of the guests in your party, per age group.

 - Select your ticket type — one park per day, or Park Hopper tickets.

 - Pick a date and park for your theme park reservation, subject to availability.
-With a Park Hopper, select your starting park for each day of your visit.
+With a Park Hopper, select your starting park for each day of your visit and Next.

 - For added convenience, you may now select the add-on option of purchasing parking vouchers in advance.

 - Review your current selections, add to cart and purchase!